MaluwaLMK/maluwalmk/_posts/2015-8-7-the-simplest-monte-carlo-simulation.md

 ---
-title: The Simplest Monte Carlosimulation (Coin Betting Game)
+title: The Simplest Monte Carlo Simulation (Coin Betting Game)

 ---

-Suppose we are playing a game in which a player receives $1 if a coint toss is head and loses $1 if the coin toss is tails.I will denote the loss as -$1.
+Suppose we are playing a game in which a player receives \$1 if a coint toss is head and loses \$1 if the coin toss is tails.I will denote the loss as -$1.
 The player would like to know his or her winning or losses after a certain number of trials.
 For each trial, we sample 1 or -1 then sum the outcomes across the total trials to get the final win.